machanism-org/machai/bindex-core/src/site/markdown/index.md

 3. Overview
    - Clearly explain the main functions and value proposition of the project.
    - Summarize how the project workflows and documentation.
+   Describe the project with diagrams bellow:
+     - Create a project structure overview based on the `.puml` files below.
+     - Describe the project without including file names in the description.
+     - Use the project structure diagram by the path: `./images/c4-diagram.png` (`src/site/puml/c4-diagram.puml`).
 4. Key Features
    - Present a bulleted list of the primary capabilities and unique features of the project.
 5. Getting Started